Creating an SPM Package for SwiftUI

 Background

-I have several open source projects and was very excited when Apple last WWDC announced that SPM was coming to iOS.
-CocoaPods and Carthage are great dependency managers, but have problems that SPM has the potential to solve, since it’s integrated into Xcode.
+I have several open source projects and was excited when Apple last WWDC announced that SPM was coming to iOS.
+CocoaPods and Carthage are great dependency managers, but have problems that SPM can solve since it’s integrated into Xcode.

-As this is written, SPM is young and has some childhood problems.
-As your package evolves and you add a demo project, support for 3rd party dependency managers, CI integrations etc. you may run into some problems.
+SPM is young and has some childhood problems.
+As your package evolves and you add a demo project, support for 3rd party dependency managers, CI integrations, etc. SPM may provide you with some unexpected problems.

 Therefore, let’s focus on the most essential features in this post.
 Let’s save these problems for later, and take them on as we add more features to the package.

 Let’s start by creating a Swift package.
-In the Terminal, create a new folder for the package, navigate to it and create the package within it:
+In Terminal, create a new folder for the package, navigate to it, then create a new package within it:

 mkdir SwiftUIGestures